Research

 Metrics

 Research for impact (not impact factor): We strive to make research with an impact on the community and the shaping of new ideas, irrespective of where it is published.
 A few of our papers have been listed among the top 1% among all the papers published in Physics in the same publication year.
-This is the case, for example, of PRB 97 121401 (2018) which was featured among the top 4 (out of 10.127) most cited items of Physical Review B (source: InCites Journal Citation Reports released in 2021),and also of EPJST 227 1295 (2018) which was the most cited paper of that journal (out of 361).
+This is the case, for example, of PRB 97 121401 (2018) which was is as of May 2025 the most cited article among the 10.127 published in Physical Review B in 2018, and also of EPJST 227 1295 (2018) which was the most cited paper of that journal (out of 361).

 Two of our earlier papers on Floquet topological states made half of the core highly cited papers in an emerging research front reported by Thomson Reuters (Periodically driven systems, 2017).